Swiddis/swiddis.github.io/_posts/2021-11-12-Descending-Arrays.md

 ![Image of the setup](/assets/img/DescendingArrays/Setup.png)

 Now we're getting somewhere.
-If we start at the end of the chain, and continually follow our references, we'll eventually wind up at our target.
+If we start at the end of the chain and continually follow our references, we'll eventually wind up at our target.

 ![Animation of one chain](/assets/img/DescendingArrays/OneChain.gif)